Perceived Model Degradation¶

 Perceived model degradation is the "the model got dumber" complaint after a release, when teams cannot tell whether quality actually dropped.

-After every model release, user forums fill with reports that quality has declined — persistent, cross-provider, and structurally identical each time.
-The anti-pattern is not the degradation itself (some is real); it is the inability to tell the difference, causing teams to either panic-switch without evidence or dismiss real problems as vibes.
+After every model release, user forums fill with reports that quality has declined.
+The reports are persistent, cross-provider, and structurally identical each time.
+The anti-pattern is not the degradation itself, because some is real.
+It is the inability to tell the difference.
+Teams then either panic-switch without evidence or dismiss real problems as vibes.

-Candidate causes: post-training adjustments, confirmation bias (consistent with OpenAI VP Peter Welinder's statement), A/B routing, and weight quantization.
+Candidate causes include post-training adjustments, confirmation bias (consistent with OpenAI VP Peter Welinder's statement), A/B routing, and weight quantization.
 None has definitive proof.

 LLM drift (behavioral change over time) differs from degradation (inability to solve previously solvable tasks).
-Chen, Zaharia, and Zou (2023) documented GPT-4 prime-identification accuracy dropping from 84% to 51% — the drop coincided with reduced chain-of-thought compliance, making root cause difficult to isolate.
+Chen, Zaharia, and Zou (2023) documented GPT-4 prime-identification accuracy dropping from 84% to 51%.
+The drop coincided with reduced chain-of-thought compliance, which makes the root cause hard to isolate.

 Pin model versions¶